Stata 19 MP with Zed Editor

 fi

-# Focus Stata and run
+# Focus Stata, paste and run

 wmctrl -xa "${STATA_WMCLASS}"